jcbrinfo/bakfile/README.md

    section.
 If you get files associated to the wrong user, see the “How to change owners in batch” subsection bellow.

-10. If everything is ok, you may run `make clean-bak` to delete everything in `bak/`.
+10. If everything is OK, you may run `make clean-bak` to delete everything in `bak/`.